-Crowdsourcing refers to the process whereby a task is solved by a crowd, rather than an individual.
+“Crowdsourcing” refers to the process whereby a task is solved by a crowd, rather than an individual.
 A number of fields, particularly in the data-driven sciences, have already engaged in the collection of data (including annotations) through crowdsourcing, thanks to its low cost and ecological value (Crump, McDonnell, & Gureckis, 2013; Sescleifer, Francoisse, & Lin, 2018).
-For example, a systematic review on crowd-sourced ratings of speech found that “lay ratings are highly concordant with expert opinion, validating crowdsourcing as a reliable methodology”; across studies, crowdsourced and expert listener classifications yielded a mean correlation coefficient of .81 (Sescleifer et al., 2018).
+For example, a systematic review on crowdsourced ratings of speech found that “lay ratings are highly concordant with expert opinion, validating crowdsourcing as a reliable methodology”; across studies, crowdsourced and expert listener classifications yielded a mean correlation coefficient of .81 (Sescleifer et al., 2018).
 On the other hand, the systematic review returned only 8 studies (of which only four were published in peer-reviewed journals), suggesting that there is considerable need for further research on this topic.

 Mechanical Turk (MTurk) MTurk is an online labor market created by Amazon to assist “requesters” in hiring and paying “workers” for the completion of computerized tasks.
-Although it is a leading crowdsourcing service, and some evidence suggests MTurkers’ annotations can be quite reliable (Berinsky, Huber, & Lenz, 2012), some question marks are raised as some “workers” turn out to be bots, or are poorly motivated (and potentially exploited) humans.
+Although it is a leading crowdsourcing service, and some evidence suggests MTurkers’ annotations can be quite reliable (Berinsky, Huber, & Lenz, 2012), question marks are raised as some “workers” turn out to be bots, or are poorly motivated (and potentially exploited) humans.

+Citizen scientists to the rescue.

 A promising crowd-sourcing alternative has arisen in recent years: citizen science, a research technique that engages the public in the collection of scientific information.
 As citizen scientists do not receive compensation, this alternative to platforms such as MTurk can overcome the limitations posed by potential exploitation of workforce and/or the use of bots.
 Volunteers are entirely motivated by the desire to contribute to research advancements as well as the pleasure they derive from the task itself.

 One of the most successful platforms hosting citizen science projects is Zooniverse (zooniverse.org; Borne & Zooniverse Team, 2011).
 The website hosts a multitude of interdisciplinary projects that have allowed the public to take part in cutting-edge scientific research, from marine biology to papyrology.
 Zooniverse has proven extremely useful in those fields where the complexity of the data collected is too high to be automatically interpreted using computer algorithms.
 At the same time, the tasks that human volunteers are asked to complete are sufficiently simple that citizens can carry them out without a background in science or any extensive training.